If you’ve recently received a ticket, you’re likely wondering: How do demerit points work in Ontario?

 Remember, they can stay on your record for two years, and if you accumulate too many, you could receive a warning or even a licence suspension.

 Yes.
-You can get demerit points for traffic convictions in other provinces, and some states in the U.S., such as Ontario, have a reciprocal agreement with the states of Michigan, New York, and other Canadian provinces and territories.
+You can get demerit points for traffic convictions in other provinces, and some U.S. states, such as Ontario, have reciprocal agreements with Michigan, New York, and other Canadian provinces and territories.
 The number of points you receive will depend on the conviction.

-If you have been convicted of a driving offence in another Canadian province, the State of New York or Michigan, they will be added to your record just as if the offence happened in the province,
+If you have been convicted of a driving offence in another Canadian province, the State of New York or Michigan, the offence will be added to your record just as if the offence happened in the province,

 says Ontario.ca.